RichardJJG/docs/docs/eventing/broker/config-br-defaults.md

 ### Changing the default BrokerClass for namespaces

-As mentioned, you can also control the defaulting behaviour for some set of namespaces.
+As mentioned, you can also control the defaulting behavior for some set of namespaces.
 So, if for example, you wanted to use `YourBroker` for all the other Brokers created, but wanted to use `MTChannelBasedBroker` for the following
 namespaces: `namespace1` and `namespace2`.
 You would modify the config map like